ResetSmith/ResetSmith.github.io/content/posts/wordpress/lamp_22/index.md

 ### Installing MySql

 Next up for our LAMP is the 'M', MySql.
 MySql is a Database application that help us organize our content for our future website.
-There are many Database options, but MySql is the most common for WordPress so that's what we'll use here.
+There are many database options, but MySql is the most common for WordPress so that is what we'll use here.

 First up is to download the mysql-server app by running
 ```